rnd-pro/jsda/README.md

 > JSDA's distributed composition model represents a paradigm shift toward granular, service-oriented web development.
 This architecture enables applications to dynamically compose functionality from multiple sources while maintaining security and performance.

 ## TypeScript Usage Convention

+TypeScript - is an incredibly significant part of the modern JavaScript development ecosystem.
+But we have a few caveats about using it.

 JSDA conceptually relies on the ESM standard and its composition model.
 Each module should be a potential entry point for middleware-cached results, even as part of a larger application.
 Therefore, it's important to skip additional build stages and interoperability overhead between different ecosystems.